-Running yourself ragged trying to get one more thing done usually leads to skimping on sleep, which can lead to skimping on other healthy habits such as eating healthfully and regular exercise.
+Running yourself ragged trying to get one more thing done usually leads to skimping on sleep, leading to skimping on other healthy habits such as eating healthfully and regular exercise.
 Getting enough restful sleep can help avoid the added strain of overeating and making poor food choices.

 How To Get Started: